grnt426/grnt426.github.io/_posts/2022-07-02-modding-rising-constellation-2.markdown

 =================
 Before I did anything, I needed to ask myself, "if I were a user of these mods, what would I want"?

-Several needs manifested themselves as clear goals I needed to achieve
+Several needs manifested themselves as clear goals to achieve

 1. Central place to find and download mods for the game
 2. Easy to install and update downloaded mods; remove them and see what's installed